 Good news!
 We’ve completed the latest edition of the Daily Office Booklet.
-This edition will take you through Morning and Evening Prayer with the lectionary readings from May through August 2025.
-As always, we’ve rendered PDFs for you to print in both booklet and full-page form.
-Click the links below to download!
-Booklet Form (TAKE…
+Beginning to pray the Daily Office is a great way to start the New Year.
+This edition will guide you through Morning and Evening Prayer, using the lectionary readings from January through April 2026.
+As always, we’ve rendered PDFs for you to print in both booklet and…

 Transfiguration Sunday: A Rookie Anglican Guide